 - Increase Milk Supply:

 This is a frequently asked question.
 The more frequently and efficiently you drain the breast the faster the body will try to replace the milk thus building up your supply.
 It sounds easy until you go to put it into practice.
-Because no two women’s situations are the same, this is where seeing me will make a difference.
+Because no two women’s situations are the same, this is where seeing me will make a big difference.
 Before a strategy to increase milk supply can be devised, there are so many things to first consider such as baby’s latch, feeding regime, baby’s ability to drain the breast.
 Is baby swallowing air and not adequately draining the breast.
 And so it goes on.

 - Foods to help milk production:

 There are foods on the market such as lactation cookies which claim to increase milk production.
-These are fine as snack foods, but do not use it to replace a healthy balanced diet.
+These are fine as snack foods, but please do not use it to replace a healthy balanced diet.
 Perhaps you would benefit more from expert lactation support.
 See point 3 & 11.
 Food to avoid 23.

 - Over Supply: